 The business energy switching process can be more complex than switching your home energy supplier.
 Your energy usage and location largely determine which deals you have access to.
 On top of that, there’s broker fees to contend with.
 These sometimes drive up the price of a contract without you knowing about it.

-Business Energy Contract Types
+Business Energy switching and Contract Types

 If you are a business consumer, you can beat the rising cost of energy by switching your energy supplier.
 You are not obligated to stay with your current supplier once your contract ends and you could find a better deal elsewhere.

 The first step is understanding business energy contracts.
 This is important so you know what you’re getting yourself in for.
 The three main energy contract types are fixed-term contracts, variable-rate contracts, and deemed rate contracts.

 Fixed contracts lock in a price for energy for the length of your contract; variable contracts might have a lower introductory rate but carry the risk of price increases; and deemed rate contracts are a rolling contract with expensive rates arranged by suppliers who have not yet agreed a contract with their customer.

 What you want is a fixed rate contract.
 This will keep you steady.
 Variable rates are a gamble.
 Thankfully, because you now know you want a fixed rate contract, comparing deals is easy: the lower the price per kWh, the better!

 There are a few ways to go about business energy switching.
 Firstly, with our price comparison tool.
 Our price comparison tool makes it easy for businesses looking to switch and save on their energy deal.
 It lets you compare deals and plans from all main providers with no bias.
 Unlike some price comparison sites, we are not invested in the suppliers we recommend.

 The alternative step is to contact suppliers directly.
 Some suppliers only divulge offers on the phone.
 You can still use our app as a benchmark regardless, because it helps you figure out how much you should be paying for your energy.